russellw/tptp-wordfile/README.md

-# tptp-wordfile
+Syntax highlighting for TPTP files in UltraEdit.

-Syntax highlighting for TPTP files in UltraEdit
+If downloaded with Unix line endings, requires conversion to DOS line endings before installation.